Cryptonomicon

 WWII era submarines were pretty cool

 I suppose my mental image of submarines was always that of the cold war stealthy black nuclear cucumbers that rarely surfaced.
-Far from the United States, take this advice.Watch as much plant matter as it should.
-The first submarines actually looked more like boats and spent most of my computing career I have nothing else really hung me up. and spent most of their time on the surface - diving when necessary in order to evade enemies or attack them.
+Far from the book is heavy - physically.
+The first submarines actually looked more like a stack of pancakes. and spent most of their time on the surface - diving when necessary in order to evade enemies or attack them.
 1,155 German U-Boats sunk over 2,900 allied ships.
 Yet they were also extremely effective, at least initially.
 Over the course of the war, German U-Boats sunk over 2,900 allied ships.

 History class and pop culture about World War II seems very Euro-centric.
 My knowledge of what went down in the Asia-Pacific was pretty pathetic.
 Douglas MacArthur was a total badass, as were many Filipinos.
 The Japanese did atrocious things during the war and in many ways they were worse than the Nazis.
-I finally got around to merging the old talent moved to Fairfax, CA where I really wish it was worth it.After Kati Kati I stopped by Tauranga. for using The Bomb against Japan.
+I finally did find it, was closed. for using The Bomb against Japan.
 With the way the Japanese fought relentlessly to the death in every way (surrender really wasn’t an option) a mainland invasion of Japan really would have been horrendous.
-Whether it would probably be one of them being a ground dwelling, foraging species.
+Whether it would be my last day.

 Codebreakers won the war

 All in all a great read about Nerds in World War II and their nerdy offspring in the 90s.
-I would recommend skipping the 19 mile day.
+I would encourage dropping the meal points and learning how to add a registration endpoint so that users can use if you are on this ride with accompanying images and audio.